-As of December 31, 2011, we had \$107.0 million in borrowings outstanding under our \$235 million Credit Facility.
+As of March 31, 2012, we had \$138.0 million in borrowings outstanding under our \$235 million Credit Facility.
 Unless extended, the Credit Facility will mature in September 2014.
+The Credit Facility contains two, one year extension options which could extend the maturity to September 2016.